yzfvroom/AgilityUA/lab4.rst

 key that was used to encrypt the connections, the ssldump utility may also be able to decrypt the connections and display the application data traffic.

-- To begin this task let's use the /var/tmp/server3.acme.com.pcap capture
+- To begin this task let's use the /var/tmp/app.acme.com.pcap capture

 - SSL connections are established on top of existing TCP connections using an SSL handshake

 #.
-Launch a Putty session into big-ip1.f5lab or 10.1.1.4 and cd to /var/tmp
+Launch a Putty session into 10.1.1.4 and cd to /var/tmp

 #.
-Run the following command:  ssldump -nr server3.acme.com.pcap
+Run the following command:  ssldump -nr app.acme.com.pcap

 #.
 The SSL/TLS records printed by the ssldump utility should display the TCP connection, as well as SSL records
 	 sent between the client and the server.
 The output of each SSL record begins with a record line.
 It contains the connection number with which the record is associated as well as the sequence number of the record followed by two timestamps.
 The first timestamp is the time in seconds since the start of the connection,  The seconds timestamp is the time in seconds since the previous record on the same connection.
-By default the ssldump utility decodes and displays usefule details of some SSL record messages.
+By default the ssldump utility decodes and displays useful details of some SSL record messages.

 **This concludes Lab #4 basic troubleshooting steps and utilities**